Top Family Adventures in Squamish

 6. Family-Friendly Sightseeing

 Panoramic mountain and ocean views are a hit with any kid, and the larger than life vistas can be viewed from the land and the sea in Squamish.
-Head for a sightseeing walk in Smoke Bluffs Park to spot countless rock climbers making their way up iconic granite routes.
-The 2.3km out and back trail is gravel so families with strollers in tow can see the sights.
-Next, test out your sea legs and rent a boat from Squamish Harbour Marine Adventures or book a sailing tour with Canadian Coastal.
+Head for a sightseeing hike in Smoke Bluffs Park to spot countless rock climbers making their way up iconic granite routes.
+The Smoke Bluffs Park Hike is a 2.3km, lollipop loop, the first 1km is gravel and can alternatively be hiked as an out and back so families with strollers in tow can see the sights.
+Next, test out your sea legs and book a sailing tour with Canadian Coastal.
 Out on the water, you will see the Stawamus Chief and Shannon Falls from an entirely new perspective.
-Be sure to stop in at the Squamish Adventure Centre for more activity recommendations!
+Be sure to stop in at the Squamish Adventure Centre, where the Visitor Information Centre is located, for more activity recommendations!

 Playing on deck with Canadian Coastal